unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

    ![The Visual Studio Code command palette is displaying Azure Functions.
 The Deploy to Function App command is circled.](media/commandpalettedeploytofunctionapp.png "Deploy to Function App Command")

 4. The first step of this command is to identify where we are deploying the function to.
-In our case, we have already created a Function App to house our function called **pumpfunctions**.
-Select this value from the list of available choices.
+In our case, we have already created a Function App to house our function in Azure.
+Select this value from the list of available choices (NOTE: you may have named the Azure Function app different)

    ![The Visual Studio Code command palette is displaying potential destinations for deployment of our function, the pumpfunctions function app is highlighted](media/funcdeploydestinationapp.png "pumpfunctions function app is highlighted")